makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 No checks are done.
 You can add invalid values for any directives.
 You can set non-existent directives too.

+With the old macro, it was possible to recall the macro to add an object already added and all the parameters were merged.
+Now it is not possible.
+You can add an object only one time but you can complete it with the second macro.

+In comparaison to the previous version:
+It is not possible to define several objects in one call.
+It is not possible to know if an attribute can accept several values or not.

 ..
-Call the macro automatically
+Trouver l
-.. ----------------------------
+.. determine which services

 ..
-I have no idea.
+Call the macros automatically
+.. -----------------------------
 ..
+We want call the macro autmaticaly in order to generate all the icinga configuration.
+..
+..
 Perhaps with a runner on the icinga host. but we must gvie it all configuration of all hosts
 .. or
 .. with a returner.
-The minions return to salt-master the state of services and salt-master generates a sls for icinga.
+The minions return to salt-master the state of services and salt-master generates a sls for the icinga host.
+.. we can give all the localsettings to the host which runs icinga but it is not a good idea for security reasons.